These Date Cookies are just incredibly delicious. They are such a crowd pleaser and extremely moreish.

 Apply to Stupidly Culpable Face.

 I prefer these beauties with a little colour to them.
 It brings out the maple syrup flavour.

-I have linked this post with Baking Crumbs over at Only Crumbs Remain, We Should Cocoa over at Tin and Thyme, Brilliant Blog Posts over at Honest Mum, Friday Frolics over at Life, Love and Dirty Dishes and Cook, Blog, Share over at Recipes made Easy.
+I have linked this post with We Should Cocoa over at Tin and Thyme, Brilliant Blog Posts over at Honest Mum, Friday Frolics over at Life, Love and Dirty Dishes and Cook, Blog, Share over at Recipes made Easy.